KaosElegent/authentication-system/README.md

 - This project assumes that the password and salt are stored in separate columns.
 - The DbLogin functions will return invalid authentication/credentials if more than 1 record has the same required username.
-- The CSV based functions assume that the file only contains 3 columns (username, password, salt)
+- The CSV-based functions assume that the file only contains 3 columns (username, password, salt)